manningstinson/holbertonschool-simple_shell/docs/builtin.md

 }
 ```

-**Function `_myhelp` Description:**
+**Function `_myhelp` Implementation:**
-The `_myhelp` function currently provides a placeholder message indicating that the help function is not yet implemented.
-It is intended to offer assistance and information about shell commands.
+The `_myhelp` function implementation, providing a placeholder message indicating that the help function is not yet implemented.

+This breakdown follows the ISO 90 compliant style with detailed explanations for each part of the code.